websurfin/websurfin.github.io/_pages/about.md

 <br />

 ## Looking for work!
-I am currently looking for employment as I will be completing my studies in November of 2021.
-I am looking for a position which will be full-time, with the requirement that I will have to work at most part-time during the period from September 12th, 2021 through December 5th, 2021 for my final academic term as a Masters student.
+I am currently looking for employment, available to start immediately.
+I am looking for a position which will be full-time, with a focus on applied computation/backend development.
+In the applied computation space, I am most interested in data science, machine learning, cybersecurity/cryptography, social network analysis, and physical simulation, but I have a passion for thoroughly optimizing code designed for big data problems.
+In backend development, I would be most interested in architecture and design of elegant software solutions, as I have always enjoyed the finer points of abstraction and modularization.
+That said, I lack the industry experience needed for those sort of positions - for now - and am happy to do any backend or applied computation software engineering work to get the necessary experience.

 ### What I am looking for
 #### Location
-I will need to either work remotely or  work at a location near [Hanover, NH](https://www.google.com/maps/d/embed?mid=17CjOoKyKoYhu9KP5Ru1QmxcKKgM) until at least summer of 2022.
+I am open to remote work, as well as relocation to most locations (provided some tips or assistance on moving/finding lodging in town).
+I do have a preference to work remotely through 09/2022 if possible.
+I also have a preference for coastal California, due to my time spent there and friends/family that still live there.

 #### Position
 I want to be in a position where I have a clear path for progression at the company.
 I work best when I am faced with a challenging problem, so I would prefer to work in a team which actively strives to innovate.
 I am primarily qualified for and looking for a position in designing/deploying machine learning algorithms and systems.
 I am also very interested in working in cybersecurity (as I recently took a very interesting graduate course on the topic) or the intersection between cybersecurity and machine learning.
 I would also be interested in positions involving data engineering or designing large-scale backend solutions.